Wish you had a crystal ball to see the future?

 Let’s take a look at four ways you can use a backlink checker tool to predict your website’s fate.
 To demonstrate, we’ll be using the Monitor Backlinks backlink checker tool, naturally.

-If you already have a Monitor Backlinks account, all you need to do it log in and click the Backlinks tab.
-To check competitor backlinks, click the Competitor tab.
+If you already have a Monitor Backlinks account, all you need to do it log in and click the Your Links tab.
+To check competitor backlinks, click the Competitor Links tab.

 If you don’t have a Monitor Backlinks account yet, you can take advantage of the 30-day free trial and follow along with the rest of this post.